§ 2901. Success for all students in the general education environment

 (8) a superintendent selected by the Vermont Superintendents Association;

 (9) a teacher selected by the Vermont-National Education Association;

 (10) a member of the Building Bright Futures Council or designee;

-(11) a technical education director selected by the Vermont Association of Career and Technical Center Directors;
+(11) a career technical education director selected by the Vermont Association of Career and Technical Center Directors;

 (12) a representative from the business and industry community selected by the Vermont Business Roundtable;

 (13) an advocate for low-income children selected by Voices for Vermont's Children;

 (14) a member of the House of Representatives, who shall be selected by the Speaker and shall serve until the beginning of the biennium immediately after the one in which the member is appointed;

 (15) a member of the Senate, who shall be selected by the Committee on Committees and shall serve until the beginning of the biennium immediately after the one in which the member is appointed;

 (16) a member of the faculty of the Vermont State Colleges, the University of Vermont, or a Vermont independent college selected by United Professions AFT Vermont, Inc.; and